Tet Offensive: Troop request

 Johnson dispatched Wheeler to Saigon on 20 February to determine military requirements in response to the offensive.
-Both Wheeler and Westmoreland were elated that in only eight days McNamara would be replaced by the hawkish Clark Clifford and that the military might finally obtain permission to widen the war.
-Wheeler's written report of the trip, however, contained no mention of any new contingencies, strategies, or the building up the strategic reserve.
+Both Wheeler and Westmoreland were elated that McNamara would be replaced by the hawkish Clark Clifford in only eight days and that the military might finally obtain permission to widen the war.
+Wheeler's written report of the trip, however, contained no mention of any new contingencies, strategies, or the building up of the strategic reserve.
 It was couched in grave language that suggested that the 206,756-man request it proposed was a matter of vital military necessity.
-Westmoreland wrote in his memoir that Wheeler had deliberately concealed the truth of the matter in order to force the issue of the strategic reserve upon the President.
+Westmoreland wrote in his memoir that Wheeler had deliberately concealed the truth of the matter to force the issue of the strategic reserve upon the President.

 On 27 February, Johnson and McNamara discussed the proposed troop increase.
-To fulfill it would require an increase in overall military strength of about 400,000 men and the expenditure of an additional $10 billion during fiscal 1969 and another $15 billion in 1970.
+To fulfil it would require an increase in the overall military strength of about 400,000 men and the expenditure of an additional $10 billion during fiscal 1969 and another $15 billion in 1970.
 These monetary concerns were pressing.
 Throughout the fall of 1967 and the spring of 1968, the U.S. was struggling with "one of the most severe monetary crises" of the period.
 Without a new tax bill and budgetary cuts, the nation would face even higher inflation "and the possible collapse of the monetary system".
 Johnson's friend Clifford was concerned about what the American public would think of the escalation: "How do we avoid creating the feeling that we are pounding troops down a rathole?"

 According to the Pentagon Papers, "A fork in the road had been reached and the alternatives stood out in stark reality."
 To meet Wheeler's request would mean a total U.S. military commitment to South Vietnam.
 "To deny it, or to attempt to cut it to a size which could be sustained by the thinly stretched active forces, would just as surely signify that an upper limit to the U.S. military commitment in South Vietnam had been reached."